-My gramma is one of my biggest influences in the kitchen, so I thought I would share one of my grandma’s favorite treats.
-There are three things you could always find at her house: Tang, homemade caramels and saltine cracker toffee.
+My grandma is one of my biggest influences in the kitchen, so I thought I would share one of her favorite treats.
+There are three things you could always find at her house: Tang, homemade caramels and Christmas crack.
+My family loves cracker toffee so much we make graham cracker toffee and churro saltine toffee, too!

 - Butter: This adds a rich flavor to the caramel toffee mixture and helps balance out the sweetness from the brown sugar.